mojinxun/TeaChainNode/README.md

 ## Contributing

 We welcome contributions from the community!
-If you're interested in improving ChainTeaNode or adding new features, please submit a pull request or open an issue to discuss your ideas.
+If you're interested in improving TeaChainNode or adding new features, please submit a pull request or open an issue to discuss your ideas.